Chris-J-Patrick/Detailing-Website-React/README.md

 - **Objective**: Ensure that the webhooks from Acuity Scheduling are correctly capturing data and updating it in the MongoDB database.
 - **Details**: Verify that data such as email addresses and purchase amounts from bookings are accurately captured and stored.
 - **Steps**:
-  1. Review webhook responses to ensure they contain the required data.
+  - Review webhook responses to ensure they contain the required data.
-  2. Create tests to simulate various booking scenarios to check data consistency.
+  - Create tests to simulate various booking scenarios to check data consistency.
-  3. Debug any issues found during testing to ensure reliable data handling.
+  - Debug any issues found during testing to ensure reliable data handling.

-### Connect Frontend with Backend API Calls

-- **Objective**: Make sure the frontend can effectively communicate with the backend services.
-- **Details**: Implement and test API calls for fetching and sending data to the backend.
-- **Steps**:
-  1. Define necessary API endpoints in the backend.
-  2. Develop frontend logic to make API calls and handle responses.
-  3. Test frontend interactions to ensure data is handled correctly.

 ### Maintain Code and Documentation Quality

 - **Objective**: Keep the project's codebase and documentation clear and up-to-date.
 - **Steps**:
-  1. Regularly review and refactor code for clarity and efficiency.
+  - Regularly review and refactor code for clarity and efficiency.
-  2. Update documentation to match current project structure and functionalities.
+  - Update documentation to match the current project structure and functionalities.
-  3. Utilize peer reviews to improve coding practices and discover potential issues early.
+  - Utilize peer reviews to improve coding practices and discover potential issues early.

 ### Adjust Global CSS File to Remove Redundant CSS Files and Classes

 - **Objective**: Streamline CSS to improve maintainability and performance.
 - **Steps**:

-  1. Review and list all current CSS files and classes.
+  - Review and list all current CSS files and classes.
-  2. Remove unused or redundant styles.
+  - Remove unused or redundant styles.
-  3. Update `index.css` and ensure functionality remains intact.
+  - Update `index.css` and ensure functionality remains intact.
-  4. Test for visual consistency and document the changes.
+  - Test for visual consistency and document the changes.

-  ## End TODO

-### Frontend
+## Frontend

 The frontend is built with React and styled using React-Bootstrap to ensure a responsive and professional look.
 Key features include: